go-scaffold/go-scaffold/README.md

 This will use the template in the current folder and generate the files in `/tmp/test-go-template`.

+Note that the application will not copy to the output directory the `.go-scaffold` and `.git` folders.

 ## Experimental features

 ### Init script